avkudr/pollen3d/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-pollen3d is available for Windows, MacOS, and Linux.
+pollen3d is a software for 3D reconstruction from images coming from Scanning Electron Microscope.
+It is available for Windows, MacOS, and Linux.

 ## Overview